usdot-fhwa-stol/carma-config/xil_carma_basic_lanefollow_scenario/README.md

 2) Copy the osm map in `cdasim_config/carma/` directory to `/opt/carma/maps/` and create a symbolic link to it named `vector_map.osm`
 3) Install carma-script extension (see instructions in [Setup CARMA Scripts](https://usdot-carma.atlassian.net/wiki/spaces/CRMPLT/pages/488472599/Setup+CARMA+Platform+Runtime))
 4) Build or pull carma-config image and run `carma config set <image_name>`

+5.a) Before step 5, if you need Rviz to work for visualization (optional), please git clone carma-platfrom repo `mkdir -p ~/carma_ws/src/`
+`git clone https://github.com/usdot-fhwa-stol/carma-platform ~/carma_ws/src/carma-platform`
+5.b) Start the simulation only from the `cdasim_config` folder.
+Run `./start_simulation` script, which will automatically start rviz as well by default.
+6) Finish the simulation either by ctrl + c once, or `./stop_simulation` script from `cdasim_config` as well.
+This will also pull in rtf data, which says info about simulation speed.